benweint/frequent/README.md

-# Snail
+# Frequent

-Snails leave a slime trail behind them - a semi-permanent record of where they've been and what they've done.
-In a similar vein, Snail is a little Ruby metaprogramming demo gem that can keep track of what's happening during your Ruby program's execution - specifically, how many times a targeted method is called.
+Frequent is a little Ruby metaprogramming demo gem that can keep track of what's happening during your Ruby program's execution - specifically, how many times a targeted method is called.

 ## Usage

-To use Snail, install the gem, then `require 'snail'` in one of your source files and set the `COUNT_CALLS_TO` environment variable to the name of the method you'd like to count calls to.
+To use frequent, install the gem, then `require 'frequent'` in one of your source files and set the `COUNT_CALLS_TO` environment variable to the name of the method you'd like to count calls to.
 Like this:

 ```
-require 'snail'
+require 'frequent'

 100.times do
-  puts "hello, snail".split(',').inspect
+  puts "hello, frequent".split(',').inspect
 end
 ```